Before you settle into your RV campsite, consider these basic, common sense RV camping etiquette tips.

 - Read the rules. most RV parks & campgrounds have the same general list of rules, but some will have additional and/or special rules.

-- Don’t let your dog’s barking or your kids behavior affect your neighbors.
+- Don’t let your behavior affect your neighbors.
+This includes your dog’s barking or your children’s behavior.

 - Respect your neighbor’s space.
 Don’t let awnings or camping gear intrude into your neighbor’s space.

-- Don’t leave your outside lights on at night if you’re not outside.
+- Turn your outside lights off if you’re not outside.

 - Don’t use another RVer’s campsite as a shortcut to the restrooms, clubhouse, beach, etc. without permission.
 Consider occupied campsites as private property.

-- When you arrive after hours, keep noise to a minimum.
+- Keep noise to a minimum when you arrive after hours.
 Do only what is necessary to get you through the night and finish setting up camp in the morning.
-This same courtesy should be followed when leaving in early morning… prepare as much as possible the day before.
+This same courtesy should be followed when leaving in the early morning… prepare as much as possible the day before.

 - Leave your campsite clean.
-Pick up trash even if it’s not yours.
+Pick up all trash even if it’s not yours.

 RV CAMPGROUND BASICS.
-There are an excess of 14,000 campgrounds available to go camping and Author Mark Polk explains the differences of public, private, membership parks, National parks etc. He also addresses How to find a park; All about campground directories and where to buy them; What to expect in each category, Campground etiquette; Reservation policies and much more.
+Author Mark Polk explains the differences between public, private, membership parks, and National parks, etc. He also addresses How to find a park; All about campground directories and where to buy them; What to expect in each category, Campground etiquette; Reservation policies and much more.
 For more info and other great eBooks go to Mark’s Website